paulosimao/netcluster/README.md

 # netcluster
 Network based cluster for Node.js

 Default cluster lib works great as long as you´re in the same machine.
-Once you need to scale along multiple machines things start to get get complicated.
+Once you need to scale along multiple machines things start to get complicated.

 This was the motivation to develop this lib.